Help restrict the worst uses of neonic pesticides

 Senior Director, Conservation America Campaign, Environment America

-We’re taking action to protect these crucial pollinators.
-During the 2025 legislative session, we’ll urge Oregon lawmakers to restrict the everyday consumer sale and use of neonics by adding them to the state’s “restricted use” pesticide list.
+Despite Oregonians showing their love for the bees, during the 2025 legislative session, our lawmakers failed to act to restrict the everyday consumer sale and use of neonics by adding them to the state’s “restricted use” pesticide list.
+But we’re not giving up.

-Eugene was the first city in the nation to ban neonics, and Oregon has already taken strides to protect pollinators, including limiting neonics on flowering Linden trees and creating programs like the Oregon Bee Project.
+Eugene was the first city in the nation to ban neonics on city property, and Oregon has already taken strides to protect pollinators, including limiting neonics on flowering Linden trees and creating programs like the Oregon Bee Project.
 Now is the time to build on that momentum and take bold action to save the bees.

 Protecting pollinators isn’t just about saving bees; it’s about safeguarding Oregon’s ecosystems, agriculture and environmental legacy.
 Join us in fighting for a future where bees thrive and our natural world flourishes.